chinenual/synergize/docs/intro.md

 Moonscapes and Beauty and the Beast albums (she'd previously used a GDS for the Tron soundtrack).

-However, without computer based software, the Synergy can't be programmed.
+However, without computer based software, the Synergy couldn't be programmed.
 It had 24 built in voices.
 DK produced a library of 9 carts (24 voices each), including 3 programmed by Wendy Carlos herself.
 For many users, these have been the only sounds their